Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 "Flop" and "faint" both describe going physically limp.
 Certainly, it is a possible symptom of a panic attack, but I don't see it as a common response to stress.
 The four Fs discussed in this post happen much more frequently.

 "Friend" is mentioned in some trauma response lists, but I don't see it as an automatic action.
-It is defined as reaching out for support, forming alliances, engaging in nurturing behaviors.
-To me, those seem more like thought out coping strategies rather than automatic emergency reactions.
+It is defined as reaching out for support, forming alliances, and engaging in nurturing behaviors.
+To me, those seem more like thought-out coping strategies rather than automatic emergency reactions.

 Fight, Flight, Freeze, Fawn, Flop, Friend is such a long phrase with so many ideas that I think it loses some of its value, so I'll stick with the four I commonly see with clients.